 3. Inability to move or raise your hand or foot

-Compared to numbness or tingling, suddenly not being able to raise or move a hand or foot is a much more severe complication to result from rheumatoid arthritis.
+Compared to numbness or tingling, suddenly not being able to raise or move a hand or foot is a much more severe complication of rheumatoid arthritis.

-It’s also a much more rare occurrence, involving damage to nerves that are connected to muscles.
+It’s also a rarer occurrence, involving damage to nerves that are connected to muscles.

 “It’s like having a heart attack for the nerves,” Bathon tells WebMD.
 She advises seeking emergency treatment for this symptom; not doing so could lead to permanent paralysis.